EMS Compact History

 Compact Activation

-At the regular meeting of the Interstate Commission for EMS Personnel Practice on Tuesday March 10, 2020, the EMS Compact Commission officially activated the EMS Compact.
-Although the National EMS Coordinated Database was not yet operational, the Commission recognized the public benefit for EMS Compact as EMS personnel were responding to the COVID-19 pandemic.
+The EMS Compact Commission officially activated the EMS Compact at the regular meeting of the Interstate Commission for EMS Personnel Practice on Tuesday, March 10, 2020.
+Although the National EMS Coordinated Database was not yet operational, the Commission recognized the public benefit of the EMS Compact as EMS personnel responded to the COVID-19 pandemic.